-Meg Cohen is a Masters graduate from the Sydney Conservatorium of Music, where she studied with Associate Professor Goetz Richter.
+Meg is a Sydney-born violinist based in Melbourne.
+Meg holds a Masters in Performance from the Sydney Conservatorium of Music, where she studied with Associate Professor Goetz Richter.
 Alongside her studies, she is the founder and director of the Sydney Baroque Music Festival, created in 2013.

 Photo by Pia Johnson